gupta-raj92/Nodejs-test/README.md

 For accessing the image:

-#aws configure using key ID and secrect key from the file AWS Configure
+#aws configure using key ID and secrect key from the file AWS configure credentials

 ***nodejs-test:latest image hosted at AWS ECR, below is the URI: